dashpay/dash-wallet/wallet/README.recover.md

 	./wallet-tool send --wallet=/tmp/dash-wallet-decrypted-backup --output=<receiving address of destination wallet>:ALL

-If your wallet was protected by a spending PIN, you need to supply that PIN using the --password=<PIN> option.
+If your wallet was protected by a spending PIN, you need to supply that PIN using the `--password=<PIN>` option.
 Be extra careful with this command to get all parameters right.
 If it succeeds, it will print the transaction hash of the created transaction.
 You can use that on a block explorer to watch, or just open the destination wallet and watch from there.
 If your coins are confirmed, you're done and you can skip the next paragraph to EPILOGUE.

+You can also get a list of the private keys.
+If your wallet has a spending PIN set you need to decrypt it first, otherwise the private keys won't appear.
+Note that when you decrypt the wallet *the private keys can be accessed (and your Dash stolen) by anyone with access to the system*, including malware or other users.
+Unless you fully trust the security of the computer consider running it on an offline system with no network connectivity.

+    ./wallet-tool decrypt --wallet=/tmp/dash-wallet-decrypted-backup --password=<PIN>

+Then to get the private keys use:

+    ./wallet-tool dump --wallet=/tmp/dash-wallet-decrypted-backup --dump-privkeys

+Look for `priv WIF=<...>`, where `<...>` will be your private keys in wallet import format.
+Be careful where you put them, as anybody getting access to them will be able to steal your coins.
+Consider securely deleting the decrypted wallet once you get your private keys.

-RECOVERING FROM BASE58 KEY FORMAT
+## RECOVERING FROM BASE58 KEY FORMAT

 Have a deeper look at the backup file (these files were produced by Darkcoin Wallet):